I am pleased to hear Wrexham Council has passed a motion supporting WASPI campaigners.

 WASPI – Women Against State Pension Inequality – are campaigning for the Government to take action to help the thousands of women affected by changes to the state pension.
 The changes mean that a group of women are set to lose out when women and men have their retirement age equalised by 2020.
 Campaigners want the Government to consider transitional arrangements to help those women who will miss out because of the changes.

-Women affected by the changes in the area have set up a local campaigning group and have met with me and the MP for Clwyd South, Susan Elan Jones – and we both handed in petitions to the Government collected by the local campaigners.
+Women affected by the changes in the area have set up a local campaigning group and have met with me and Clwyd South's Susan Elan Jones – and we both handed in petitions to the Government collected by the local campaigners.

 It is good news that this motion was – eventually – passed and I know that local campaigners will be pleased to get the backing of Wrexham Council.